manhtran13102004/python/README.md

 # python_codebasics
-This is my python code excersise of youtuber codebasics.
+This is my python code excersises of youtuber codebasics.
 Welcome&lt;3